python-poetry/poetry/docs/docs/pyproject.md

 !!!note

-    The dependencies specified for each `extra` must be already defined as project dependencies.
-    Using any dependency from the `dev-dependencies` section is not supported.
+    Dependencies listed in the `dev-dependencies` section cannot be specified as extras.

 ## `plugins`